-As a small charity, our capacity is naturally limited.
+As a small charity, our capacity is closely managed.
 Our focus is on our Newtown shelter; discount desexing programs for the greater Sydney area; and education and information, which can extend to regional areas and with electronic communications, a very broad reach.

 Our work is focused on domestic cats.
 We are not qualified to comment on feral cats, except to say that as with any living being, humane, ethical and scientifically sound principles should govern their treatment.

 The Australian Government Department of the Environment and Energy is responsible for biodiversity conservation, and the Environment Protection and Biodiversity Conservation Act deals with, among other things, invasive species (which includes feral cats).